KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 In Entra, you will find several workbooks that provide useful insights into the state of your tenant.
 They are located in the Entra Admin Center under <b>Monitoring & Health</b>, directly within <b>Workbooks</b>.

 A dedicated section is reserved for Conditional Access.
-Not surprising — CA policies are among the most security-critical configurations in a tenant.
+Not surprising, CA policies are among the most security-critical configurations in a tenant.

 However, the existing workbooks in the **Insights** section focus on individual perspectives: users, target resources, or identified risks.